The First Meeting

 Interested in what happens during an initial consultation?

 Perhaps you are wondering what a first appointment would look like?
 It may be that you imagine laying on a couch and talking about whatever comes to mind (that sounds awful by the way, and my couch is not large enough for anyone to lay on).
 Or you may think that a therapist will respond to everything you say with a serious nod, a solemn look, and then say (in a whispered tone) "I see, tell me more."
-(I'm still trying to perfect that response, but really I cannot pull it off like Freud use to do).
-This page will give you a little information about what to expect, and if you have other questions, feel free to give me a call and ask.
-I am glad to answer whatever questions you have about the first meeting.
+(Sorry, that’s not the way we work in our practice).
+This page will give you a little information about what to expect, and if you have other questions, feel free to give us a call and ask.
+We are glad to answer whatever questions you have about the first meeting.

 After an appointment date has been set you will receive some paperwork requesting basic information (this takes about ten minutes to fill out).
 Completing this prior to our first meeting gives us more time to focus on what matters most when you arrive at my office.